israel-dryer/ttkbootstrap/docs/widgets/label.rst

 Overview
 ========
 The ``ttk.Label`` includes the **TLabel** and **Inverse.TLabel** style classes.
-The **TLabel** style is applied to all labels by default.
+The **TLabel** style is applied to all labels by default and uses the theme's *inputfg* color for the foreground and the *background* color for the background.
 Other styles must be specified with the ``style`` option.
 These two primary styles are further subclassed by each of the theme colors to produce the following color and style combinations:

 .. image:: images/label.png

-The default background color of a **TLabel** is the theme background color.
-These colors can be *inverted* by using the **Invert.TLabel** style, which causes the *background* and *foreground* colors to reverse.
+The theme colors can be *inverted* by using the **Invert.TLabel** style, which causes the *background* and *foreground* colors to reverse.

 .. image:: images/label_inverse.png